wohaco/despace/venera_9_10.md

 The Orbiter was equipped with a rocket engine with the ability to re-launch KTDU-425A, which could develop thrust from 9.856 to 18.890 N with a full operating time of 560 s.
 As fuel unsymmetrical dimethylhydrazine (UDMH) and nitrogen tetroxide were used.

 The control system and scientific instruments were located in a sealed toroidal compartment with a diameter of 2.35 m, attached to the base of the cylinder, to which the nozzles of the auxiliary engines were attached.
 The navigation optics included several Sun sensors and telescopic Canopus sensors.
-The Earth sensors were positioned so that they were pointed in the same direction as the high-gain, sharp-pointed parabolic antenna.
+The Earth sensors were positioned so that they were pointed in the same direction as the high‑gain, sharp-pointed parabolic antenna.
 The antenna was mounted on the side of the cylinder and had a diameter of 1.6 m.
 The range of wavelengths of decimeter and centimeter.
 Six omnidirectional helical antennas were located nearby: four for communication with the Ground and two for communication with the lander.
 Using the orbiter to record then replay the data from the lander allowed a data transmission rate of 256 bit/s compared to the rate of only one bit per second possible with Venera 8 which transmitted its data directly to Earth.

 On both sides of the cylinder there were solar panels measuring 1.25 x 2.1 m, with a span of 6.7 m.
 They were equipped with jet engines to control the orientation of the station, fluxgate magnetometer rods and a repeater antenna for communication with the lander at the stages of re-entry, descent and landing.
 Also on the sides of the cylinder there were radiators of the thermal control system and tanks, in which nitrogen for the engines of the orientation system was at a pressure of 350 bar.